Talbot Hobbs: Post-war

 After the Armistice, Hobbs decided to return to his former profession; architecture.
-With a keen interest in the construction of war memorials, Hobbs was responsible for designing the Western Australian War Memorial in Kings Park, Perth, St George's College, Crawley and the Temperance and General and Royal Insurance buildings.
+With a keen interest in the construction of war memorials, Hobbs was responsible for designing the Western Australian War Memorial in Kings Park, Perth, St George's College, Perth, and the Temperance and General and Royal Insurance buildings.

 Hobbs died at sea of a heart attack while en route to the unveiling of the Villers–Bretonneux Australian National Memorial.
 His body was returned from Colombo to Perth where he was given a military and state burial.